ShmulTomer/automata/README.md

 ## About

 This tool is based on the already excellent [website by Evan Wallace](http://madebyevan.com/fsm/), and has been updated to use the newer Tikz Automata library as well as with additional functionality.
+It can be used to diagram Automata such as Finite State Machines or Turing Machines.

+## Local Setup

+In the main directory:
+`npm install`
+`live-server`

 ## Contributors